 Free speech is the bedrock of democratic transformation, but some governments and politicians see independent journalism and social networks as potential threats.
 What can be done to bridge the gulf in understanding between politics and media?

-The College is at a walking distance (7 minutes) from the Paris City Hall.
+The College is within walking distance (7 minutes) from the Paris City Hall.

 Hosts/Hostesses will accompany participants from 18:45 to 19:15.